liangzan/health_mode/README.md

     # sets the port to 4567
     health-mode-agent -p 4567

+    # kill the server
+    health-mode-agent -K

     # see all the command line options
     health-mode-agent -h

 Visit http://127.0.0.1:5678 to view the embedded server.

+### File descriptor error

+You may see this message when you run with the default options

+    Couldn't get a file descriptor referring to the console

+It is ok to ignore it.
+If you want to get rid of it, just use the -L option

+    # preventing the file descriptor error message from appearing
+    health-mode-agent -L

 ### Security